opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 > Versions

-  **OGC API - Records - Part 1: Core** has been submitted to the OGC Architecture Board (OAB) and has completed public review stage.
-It is expected to be finalized in Q4 2024.
+  **OGC API - Records - Part 1: Core** version 1.0.0 is the current
+  latest version

 > Test suite

-  There are no test suites currently implemented; they will be made available once the specification is approved, and an executable test suite (ETS) is made availabe as per of OGC CITE.
+  There are no test suites implemented yet; once implemented they will be available on the [OGC Validator](https://cite.ogc.org/teamengine/).

 > Implementations